 New employees shall be eligible to receive health care benefits on the first day of the month following their date of hire.
-After an initial waiting period of one hundred twenty (120) days of continuous employment, the costs of the employee's selected benefits plans are shared between the employee and the County.
-The County will make itstheir first contribution on the first payroll deductionday for of the first month following the employee's hire datewaiting period.
-Employees, at their own expense, can elect to begin-medical, dental, vision and flexible spending account coverage on the first day of the first month following their date of hire.
+The costs of the employee's selected benefits plans are shared between the employee and the County.
+The County will make its first contribution on the first payroll deduction for the first month following the employee's hire date.
+Employees, at their own expense, can elect to begin medical, dental, vision and flexible spending account coverage on the first day of hire.
 Employees who choose this option are responsible for 100% of the cost of their benefits.

-Employees who take a leave of absence during anythe benefits waiting period may incur a delay in the effective date of County paid benefits.
+Employees who take a leave of absence during any benefits waiting period may incur a delay in the effective date of County paid benefits.
 The new effective date will be calculated from the day the waiting period is completed.